jxxcarlson/elm-stat/README.md

 # Elm-stat

 The `elm-stat` package provides tools for statistics and visualization of n-column data files.
 Most of the features of the package are exposed in the [Demo App](https://jxxcarlson.github.io/app/dataviewer.html) (work in progress), the code for which is in `./examples`.
 The package is intended to be a long-term research and development effort which will gradually add features over time.
 I'd be very interested in finding collaborators with some background in mathematics and/or statistics.

 ## The API

-The `elm-stat` package consists of three modules,
+The `elm-stat` package consists of six modules divided into three groups

+### Statistical Functions

-- `StatRandom`, provides commonly used probability distributions
+- `StatRandom` provides commonly used probability distributions
-- `Stat`, provides a number of common functions useful in statistics
+- `Stat` provides a number of common functions useful in statistics

+### Data

-- `RawData`, for extracting raw data from a text string or file: metadata such as comments about the data, column headings, and an `m*n` table of strings representing the actual data.
+- `RawData` is used for extracting raw data from a text string or file: metadata such as comments about the data, column headings, and an `m*n` table of strings representing the actual data.

+- `SampleData` provides several data sets: Global temperature anomalies, sea level data, Edwin Hubble's galactic recession data, and historic speed of light data

+### Charts

+- `Chart` provides tools for building graphs and charts.
+A chart consists of one more graphs.
+Graphs come in various types, e.g, line and scatter.

+- `Data`  provides types and functions for extracting lists of 2D points both from strings and `RawData` values.
+This module is used in `Chart`

 ## Example usage